nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 This has the benefit of still sharing the references with the original observable list, so modifications will still be reflected in the correct data structures.

-###Timetable feature
+###Timetable feature (author : Maurice Mok)

-The timetable feature will be help the user visualise the free times.
+The timetable feature will be help the user visualise the free times, as well as his/her meetings schedule for the following week.
-It also aid the user in scheduling meetings faster.
+It also aids the user in scheduling meetings faster or finding dates that she will be free on.
-There are two possible implementations for the model below:

-One: Create a two-dimensional array to represent the schedule with days as the row and columns being the half hour time slots This will serve as the model of a person's free schedule.
-Slots which are occupied will have their state marked as so.
+It should be responsive, such that when the user edits, adds or deletes a meeting, it should be reflected in the timetable, if that meeting falls within the timetable range.
+The user should be able to at a glance tell what meetings she has on a particular day in the timetable, and the timeslot of the meeting.
+The user should be able to change the start date of the timetable.
+This allows to view a wider range of days, as well as view past week schedules.

+#### Design Considerations:

+Two possible implementations were considered.

+Alternative 1 : Represent a 7 day schedule as a 2 dimensional array with each cell representing a 30 minute time interval, with each row representing a day, and each column representing a specified timeslot within the day.
+Similar to a booking system, whenever a meeting is added or deleted, it will mark the timeslots as taken, or free up the slots.

-Pros: A Ui can listen to the model and the display can be updated quickly with each change.
+Pros: A Ui can listen to the model and the display can be updated quickly with each cell change.
+Whenever a meeting is added or removed, it only takes O(1) time to check each timeslot occupied by the meeting.

 Cons: Takes up more space.
-Problems handling meetings with not nice start and ending times.
+Needs a lot of restrictions on handling meetings with not nice start and ending times, and thus reduces a lot of flexibility for the user.

+Alternative 2 (*Current Choice):
+Represent each day as a column in the GUI, for a total of 7 columns.
+Each meeting will be represented as a slot of length proportional to the meeting duration.
+Depending on the meeting's start times and end times, the program will determine which column to slot the meeting in, as well as the vertical position in the column to put the meeting.

+Pros: More flexible in allowing users to display meetings with much more different start end times.
+Takes up less space in the model.

+Cons: It takes up more time for each operation to update the GUI, because you have to update at the very least a whole column, or search through the slots in the column to find the slot.

 ### \[Proposed\] Undo/redo feature